Wh1teRabbitHU/export-mouser-orders/README.md

 - 'apiKey': Required, you need to provide your API key here as a string.
 [How to generate my own API key?](#api-key)
 - 'output: Required, this string will determine the output file's path, without it, the script is unable to save the fetched details.
 The ./output/*.csv wildcard is added to the gitignore file, so your exports won't be visible in your local git history. __IMPORTANT__: You have to create the folder for the output, otherwise the export script will fail! (node won't create the path for you by default)
+- 'columns': Optional, default will put all available columns in your export.
+This is a comma separated string, which contains the column names for the export process.
+If the column doesn't exists, then it will fill up with empty values. (might be usefull for post process tasks).
+Example string: "OrderNumber, Manufacturer, MfrPartNumber, Description, Quantity, ExtendedPrice"

 ## Options file